novastosha/novastosha/README.md

 ### About me

-  - I am a Java, JS and C# developer
+  - I am a Java, JS and Python developer
   - Loves gaming, I play Minecraft, Valorant, World of Warcraft and many other games!

 ### Socials 📫 💬